-When there is successful overbid in open court on a sale of real property, counsel must complete and the successful bidder must sign an the "Increased Bid In Open Court" form and file same.
-(Sonoma County Local Form PR-14), and the successful bidder must sign and file the same.
+When there is successful overbid in open court on a sale of real property, counsel must complete the "Increased Bid in Open Court" form (Sonoma County Local Form PR-14), and the successful bidder must sign and file the same.
 The order will not be signed unless the form is filed.
-Copies of the Increased Bid In Open Court form will be available in the Probate Department when a sale of real property is on the calendar.
+Copies of the Increased Bid in Open Court form will be available in the Probate Department when a sale of real property is on calendar.